photostructure/exiftool-vendored.js/README.md

 ### Batch mode

-Starting the perl version of ExifTool is expensive, and is _especially_ expensive on the Windows version of ExifTool.

-On Windows, for **every invocation**, `exiftool` _installs a distribution of Perl **and** extracts the ~1000 files that make up ExifTool_, and **then** runs the perl script.
-Windows virus scanners prevent reads on these files while they are scanned, which makes this approach even more costly.

 Using ExifTool's `-stay_open` batch mode means we can reuse a single instance of ExifTool across many requests, dropping response latency dramatically as well as reducing system load.